Covid 19 coronavirus lockdown: WeChat groups spark police concerns

-Calls for people to arm themselves and form vigilante groups during the coronavirus lockdown on Chinese social media WeChat have sparked police concerns.
+New Zealand Police will talk to people who made comments on a Chinese social media site encouraging others to arm themselves and form vigilante groups.

-The Herald has been told that more than 10 groups have been formed through the WeChat platform, and members are based by location.
+The Herald has been told that more than 10 groups have been formed through the platform WeChat, with members based by location.

 Sign up to our daily Covid-19 newsletter for essential advice and a full summary of the day's news and developments.
 Register or sign in here and select Top News Stories

-A perceived rise in anti-Chinese sentiments over the Covid-19 outbreak was one of the basis for the formation of the groups, one member told the Herald.
+A perceived rise in anti-Chinese sentiments over the Covid-19 outbreak was one of the reasons for the formation of the groups, one member told the Herald.

-Counties Manukau Police Inspector Wendy Spiller said some of the comments were concerning.
+Counties Manukau Police Inspector Wendy Spiller said police were aware of some of the comments.

 READ MORE: